Back to Blog

 Frequently Asked Questions

 How early should I arrive?
-For Barry Manilow at The International Theater, it is strongly recommended to arrive at least 60 to 90 minutes before the show's scheduled start time.
-This allows ample time for parking, navigating the resort, going through security, and finding your seat without any stress.
+For a Barry Manilow concert, it is recommended to arrive at the Westgate Las Vegas Resort and Casino at least 60-90 minutes before the scheduled showtime.
+This allows ample time for parking, navigating the hotel, finding the theater, going through security, and perhaps grabbing a drink or using restrooms without rushing.

 Top Tips for Barry Manilow at The International Theater at Westgate Las Vegas Resort and Casino